 No matter how well-thought-out your divorce, child custody, child support or maintenance agreement was, life has a way of intervening and forcing a change.
-The majority of items in your final settlement may be modified at a later time, presuming you have a genuine reason for the change.
+The majority of items in your final settlement agreement may be modified at a later time, presuming you have a genuine reason for the change.

 Substantial Change In Circumstance

-If your divorce teaches anything, it will be that you should have well-organized financial records.
 In requesting such a modification, you would need to show with pay stubs and tax filings the level of change from when the initial order was entered.

 If you have lost a job or had your hours cut, in addition to the financial records, you will need to demonstrate that the change was beyond your control.
 Courts are suspicious of sudden or unexplained drops in income by anyone obligated to pay support.

 Changes In Custody Or Placement